 Welcome to episode 25 of the Content Champion podcast.
-On the show this time it's my pleasure to be discussing automated content marketing software with Robbie Allen, Founder and CEO of Automated Insights.
+On the show this time it's my pleasure to be discussing automated content marketing software with Robbie Allen, Founder and CEO of Automated Insights and creator of Wordsmith software.

 Not only is Robbie a highly accomplished IT engineer with two masters degrees from MIT, but he's also a prolific author, serial entrepreneur and mentor to multiple tech startups.